 Arizona participated in the program until GOP state lawmakers and Gov. Jan Brewer passed a budget in 2010 that cut the childcare subsidies from $82 million a year to zero, according to First Things First.

 The state did not lose all of its federal matching funds, however, because First Things First, an independent state agency funded through tobacco taxes, stepped up to provide some dollars to maintain the dollars from Washington.
-This year and last, Arizona received $125 million from the federal government, $37 million of which the state won't get unless it shows it spent at at least $30 million on child care subsidies, which has been coming from First Things First.
+This year and last, Arizona received $125 million from the federal government, $37 million of which the state wouldn't get unless it shows it spent at least $30 million on child care quality improvement and access, which has been coming from First Things First.

 In 2015, state lawmakers began contributing $5 million to $9 million a year to address the growing number of children in foster care that need child-care subsidies.
 While that provided a little more funding, there were still 4,815 kids on the waiting list for child care subsidies as of Sept.
 15.

 Here's where things stand here in Tucson: As of August, 407 children, from birth to 5 years old, are receiving early-learning scholarships about $8,000 a piece through First Things First.
 Roughly 1,200 Tucson kids go to preschool through the federally-funded preschool program Head Start.
 Plus, there's the children covered by DES.